mcruf/IDP_UKR/Data/Cars/Car_aggregated/README.txt

 detections and image features.
 In the Data/Cars/Car_coords folder, images with zero car detections were not kept in the processing pipline.
 These has to be retrieved from the current folder.

+# th_015 - outputs for 0.15 confidence threshold with multiple car classes
+# th_015_carclass_18 - same as above, but only car class 18
+# th_045_carclass_18 - same as above, but with confidence threshold set to 0.45